-See Note 18 to our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of legal proceedings, as updated by Note 10 to the accompanying consolidated financial statements contained in "Item 1.
+See Note 18 to our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of legal proceedings, as updated by Note 10 to the consolidated financial statements contained in "Item 1.
+Financial Statements" of our quarterly report on Form 10-Q for the quarter ended June 30, 2023 and as further updated by Note 10 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements" of this quarterly report.